 Both possession of ecstasy and possession of ketamine are Nevada category E felonies.
 A first or second Nevada ecstasy or ketamine possession conviction carries a possible sentence of 1-4 years in Nevada State Prison.

 As a practical matter, however, most prosecutors will allow people charged with possessing Molly or ecstasy at Electric Daisy to do drug education or participate in Nevada Drug Court.
 If the program is completed successfully, the felony drug charges will be dismissed.

-As of January 1, 2017, it is legal for adults to possess up to one ounce of marijuana or one-eighth of an ounce of concentrated cannabis in Nevada.
+As of July 1, 2023, it is legal for adults to possess up to 1 ounce of marijuana or one-eighth of an ounce of concentrated cannabis in Nevada.

-However, using marijuana in public is still a crime.
-A first or second offense is a misdemeanor, punished by a fine of $600 or $1,000, respectively.
+However, using marijuana in public is still a crime – a misdemeanor carrying a $600 fine.

 It is also illegal to sell marijuana or to give it to anyone under age 21.

 Other offenses cops are on the lookout for at the Electric Daisy Carnival include theft, sexual assault, assault, drone use, weapon crimes, public urination, and disorderly conduct.
 Learn more about our Electric Daisy Carnival arrest lawyers.